Visual Guard Features

 User Access Rights

-Define and grant permissions.
-Control access to application features and data
+Define and grant permissions — control access to application features and data

 Dynamic Actions

-Enforce permissions with "dynamic actions": change dynamically objects properties in your application (e.g., disable a menu item, hide a field...).
-These actions are completely independent of the application's code.
-They are defined and stored within VG and applied at run-time by Visual Guard.
-Learn more
+Enforce permissions with dynamic actions: change object properties at runtime in your application (e.g. disable a menu item, hide a field).
+These actions are defined and stored in Visual Guard, independent of the application code, and applied at runtime.

 Static Actions